tres-framework/docs/routing/Tres-router/routing.md

 Routing
 ============

-*The Tres routing system is bundled with Tres Framework.
-If you like it, you can also [use it without the framework][router-link].*

 ## Introduction
 A router generally forwards you to something.
 In this case, we take the URI, match it with a list and do something based on that.
 What you want to do with